 Eric couldn’t concentrate on anything after that.
 For the rest of the day, the only thought in his mind was that Emily could be dead, and it would be his fault, because he didn’t check on her.
 Eric broke down in tears during fourth hour, and had to leave the room.
 He insisted that he was okay, and continued with the school day, trying to persuade himself that Emily would be alright.
 That she would be done with reading Pulsebound when he got home, and they would do his homework, and watch a movie together, and everything would be alright.
 But he couldn’t stop the sinking feeling of guilt and worry.

 He ran off the bus faster than he ever had before.
 All Eric could hear was the pounding of his heart, the rush of wind, and his own thoughts nagging at him.
 He flung the door open and raced up the stairs.
-He paused briefly at Emily’s door, but opened it up, but she wasn’t there.
+He paused briefly at Emily’s door and opened up, but she wasn’t there.
 He saw her book, closed, with a note taped to the cover.

 He read the note, his hand trembling as he read.
 Tears were flowing down his face, blurring the words.

 Eric tossed the note on Emily’s bed, then ran outside.
 She most likely hadn’t gone very far, and if he was fast enough, he might be able to get there in time.
 Assuming she hasn’t already done it.
 Eric shook his head, banishing such thoughts.
 He needed to concentrate.
 Where would she go?

 He grabbed his bike and biked west until he hit the dirt road, then ran like the devil was chasing him.
 Eric stumbled once or twice, but made it to the mill in five minutes, the fastest he had ever gone.
 But he didn’t feel like celebrating.
 Eric stared up at Emily’s corpse hanging from a rope tied to an old rafters tie.
 Eric couldn’t think, and time seemed to slow.
 But she was supposed to be getting better.
 His thoughts whirled in circles, and he didn’t do anything for a while.